 As Martin Luther King Jr. put it, “Injustice anywhere is a threat to justice everywhere.”
 Until we stamp out speciesism, along with all the other toxic and unjust “-isms,” we won’t be able to call ourselves an ethical society.

-Here are five ways you can help get the message out that animals have an inherent worth, they have as much interest in being free and staying alive as humans do, and they share our capacity for pain, hunger, fear, thirst, love, joy, and loneliness.
+Here are five ways you can help animals, who have as much interest in being free and staying alive as humans do and who share our capacity for pain, hunger, fear, thirst, love, joy, and loneliness.

 2. Display a poster.
-Print our “End Speciesism” mini-poster and display it on your front door, window, balcony, mailbox, or any other highly visible place.
+Print our “End Speciesism” mini-poster and display it on your front door, window, balcony, or mailbox or in your office or any other highly visible place.
 Don’t have a printer?
 Write the message in chalk on your sidewalk.
 Post your photo on social media using the hashtag #EndSpeciesism and tag @PETA.

 This sample letter may give you some ideas:

-It’s 2020, but highly social monkeys are still caged alone in laboratories, billions of cows and chickens are still cut to pieces in slaughterhouses, and tigers are still whipped into performing circus tricks.
+It’s 2022, but highly social monkeys are still caged alone in laboratories, billions of cows and chickens are still cut to pieces in slaughterhouses, and whales and dolphins are still trapped inside marine prisons.
 It’s time to recognize that all animals—from humans to hens—can feel pain and fear, want freedom, love their offspring, have personalities, and value their own lives.